krenalis/krenalis/doc/src/developers/file-storage.md

 The `CompletePath` method is invoked by Chichi to present the user with the full path of a file in the given storage, based on the path specified by the user.

 The `name` parameter is always a UTF-8 encoded string with a length in runes ranging from 1 to 1024.
-The `CompletePath` method is responsible for validating the path.
+It is the responsibility of the `CompletePath` method to validate the path based on its specific rules.
 If the path is invalid, it should return an `InvalidPathError` error; otherwise, it should return a UTF-8 encoded string representing the complete path.
 The returned path is intended solely for display to the user.

+If the connector accepts paths with a slash (“/”) separator, the method should accommodate both paths with and without a leading slash.

 ### Reader method